-We've tried to include as much information as we can for you on our website and in our FAQs, but if you can't find what you're looking for feel free to contact us.
+We've tried to include extensive information for you on our website and in our FAQs, but if you can't find what you're looking for feel free to contact us.

 This project is aiming to show how blending renewable hydrogen with natural gas can reduce carbon emissions and deliver affordable, reliable, safe and cleaner energy to our customers.